-We use video surveillance equipment at the entrances of the school.
+We use video surveillance equipment at the school.

 A student who withdraws from school with PCS orders within twenty (20) days of the end of a semester may be placed on an acceleration program that allows the student to earn full academic credit for the semester.
 The request for the acceleration program must be made through the principal's office at least thirty (30) days prior to the student's proposed withdrawal date.
 Teachers will provide additional assignments and assessment opportunities to cover the instructional time lost by the student's early departure.
 The completion of a semester examination may be required by the teacher.
 Please speak with counselors to obtain the earliest date for an acceleration program for the current school year.
 Classes in which the student is currently failing are not normally approved for acceleration.
 Acceleration programs are provided only in the case of PCS moves.